Zeght/Morefun/README.md

   *  Strength of the final warping of chroma planes.
 Negative values result in warping in opposite direction.
 * lsb: 16bit stacked input and output
 * cplace: chroma placement "MPEG2" (default) or "MPEG1"

+##IVTCPP (ivtcpp.avsi)
+A collection of scripts for post-processing telecined material.
+Required by Macron_IVTC(https://github.com/Zeght/Macron)